The Bylaws of The San Francisco Young Democrats

 A. Special Committees

-A Special Committee may be created at the direction of the Co-Presidents for any club issues in need of special consideration not already covered by a Standing Committee.
+A Special Committee may be created by a simple majority vote (50%+1) of the Full Board for any club issues in need of special consideration not already covered by a Standing Committee.

 The Co-Presidents, Secretary and Treasurer shall, whenever possible, forward relevant organizational records periodically and at the close of each year to an established San Francisco Young Democrats archive.
 This information may include, but is not limited to, photos, memorabilia, meeting minutes, leadership rosters, conference notes, agendas, credentials reports and other statements.
 Such records serve to preserve the history of this Organization for future generations.